 Step 6: Then click on Start a Program and click Next.

-Step 7: Now click on Browser and select the batch file you like to run.
+Step 7: Now click on Browser and select the batch file you would like to run.

 Step 8: Finally, click on Finish to create the Task.

-Now that we have created a Task, we have to make sure it runs with the highest privilege.
-Since we have UAC settings we have to make sure that when you run the file it should not fail if it does not bypass the UAC settings.
+Now that we have created a Task, we must make sure it runs with the highest privilege.
+Since we have UAC settings, we have to make sure that it should not fail if it does not bypass the UAC settings when you run the file.

 So click on Task Scheduler Library.